CORONAVIRUS

 St Beuno’s Outreach is based in St Beuno’s Jesuit Spirituality Centre in the hills of North Wales, in the Diocese of Wrexham, and the St Beuno’s Outreach team, led by Father Damian Jackson SJ, has been producing a weekly prayer leaflet called PREGO, which offers reflections on the Sunday readings, for group and individual use.
 We hope these links, which are updated automatically each week, will provide you with ‘food for thought’ during this time.
 Please note that these links will take you to the St Beuno’s website.

-- Fifth Sunday in Ordinary Time, Year A, 5th February 2023
+- Tenth Sunday of Ordinary Time, Year A, 11th June 2023 (Europe)

 Prayers